MJeorrett/aoe-bot/README.md

 # Age of Empires II Build Order Tool
 This is a simple client only app to test build orders out quickly.
+It is definitely more useful as a coding excercise than to actually help with figuring out Age of Empires stratgies!

 ## Pre-requisites
 In order to run this you need the following: